 Depending on the amount of information such email stores, it can be daily, monthly, or weekly.

 Best practices for email digest design

-- Create content hierarchy to make your layout easy on the eyes.
+- Create a content hierarchy to make your layout easy on the eyes.
 Divide your information into primary and secondary.
 Use color, contrast, alignment, position, size to put more weight on the primary points.

-- Maintain the balance between text and images.
+- Maintain a balance between text and images.
 The images you choose should compliment your copy and help recipients understand the sense of it.
 It’s better to create specific illustrations for your emails as stock images may take your recipients out of the message.